+Saturday

+JANUARY 1 (TUES) Last day to drop for 100% tuition refund.
 Last day to file ePermit request for Winter Session.

-${\tt Start\ of\ Winter\ Session-Classes\ Begin.}$
+College Closed.
+JANUARY 2 (WED) Start of Winter Session - Classes Begin.
+Last day to drop for 50% tuition refund.
+Last day to add a course.
 Financial Aid Certification Enrollment Status Date.

-JANUARY 3 (THURS)

-Grade of WD is assigned to students who officially drop a course.
+JANUARY 3 (THURS) Grade of WD is assigned to students who officially drop a course.
 Verification of Enrollment Rosters Available to Faculty.

-$\label{thm:continuous} \mbox{ Verification of Enrollment Rosters due from Faculty. }$

-WN Grades Assigned.
+JANUARY 4 (FRI) Last day to drop for 25% tuition refund.
+Verification of Enrollment Rosters due from Faculty.
+JANUARY 5 (SAT) WN Grades Assigned.
 Grade of W is assigned to students who officially withdraw from a course.

-60% Date for the Session.

-Last day to withdraw from course with a grade of W.
+JANUARY 15 (TUES) 60% Date for the Session.
+JANUARY 16 (WED) Last day to withdraw from course with a grade of W. JANUARY 21 (MON) College Closed.
+JANUARY 23 (WED) Final Examinations.
 End of Winter Session.

-Final Grade Submission Deadline.

-APRIL 17 (TUES)

-Registration begins for continuing MPH, MS and DPH students.

-APRIL 24 (TUES)

-Registration begins for continuing Advance Certificate students.
+JANUARY 28 (MON) Final Grade Submission Deadline.
+FALL 2018 APRIL 17 (TUES) Registration begins for continuing MPH, MS and DPH students.
+APRIL 24 (TUES) Registration begins for continuing Advance Certificate students.

-MAY 29 (TUES)

-Registration begins for new MPH, MS and Advance Certificate students.
+MAY 29 (TUES) Registration begins for new MPH, MS and Advance Certificate students.

-JUNE 12 (TUES)

-Registration begins for Non Degree students.

-JULY 30 (MON)

-Payment due: for all registration made through July 9th.

-Payment due: for all registration made through July 30th.

-Payment due: for all registration made through August 20th.

-AUGUST 21 (TUES)

-AUGUST 26 (SUN)

-Last day to file ePermit request.
+JUNE 12 (TUES) Registration begins for Non Degree students.
+JULY 30 (MON) Payment due: for all registration made through July 9th.
+Payment Options AUGUST 13 (MON) Payment due: for all registration made through July 30th.
+Payment Options AUGUST 20 (MON) Payment due: for all registration made through August 20th.
+Payment Options AUGUST 21 (TUES) Payment of registration due immediately.
+Payment Options AUGUST 26 (SUN) Last day to file ePermit request.
+AUGUST 27 (MON) Last day to drop for 100% tuition refund.
 First day of classes - Start of Fall Term.
 Late registration fee will be applied to all registration on or after this date.

-$Change\ of\ Program\ fee\ will\ be\ applied\ for\ schedule\ changes\ done\ per\ day.$

-Grade of WD is assigned to students who officially drop a course.
+Change of Program fee will be applied for schedule changes done per day.
+SEPTEMBER 2 (SUN) Last day to add a course.
+Last day to drop for 75% tuition refund.
+SEPTEMBER 3 (MON) Grade of WD is assigned to students who officially drop a course.
 Verification of Enrollment Rosters available to Faculty.

-SEPTEMBER 5 (WED)

-SEPTEMBER 10 - 11 (MON - TUES)
+College Closed.
+SEPTEMBER 5 (WED) Classes follow Monday schedule.
+SEPTEMBER 9 (SUN) Last day to drop for 50% tuition refund.
+SEPTEMBER 10 - 11 (MON - TUES) No classes scheduled.
+SEPTEMBER 16 (SUN) Last day to drop for 25% tuition refund.
 Verification of Enrollment Rosters due from faculty.
 Last day to drop without a grade of W; Course Withdrawal Drop period ends.
 All changes that may affect student record/billing must be completed by this date, including changes of level for DPH students.
 No petitions for changes will be accepted after this date.

-Grade of W is assigned to students who officially withdraw from a course.
+SEPTEMBER 17 (MON) Grade of W is assigned to students who officially withdraw from a course.
 WN Grades assigned.